noshagit/Boxxle/README.md

 ## Objectives

 The objective is to achieve the lowest score possible by placing the boxes on the target locations with the fewest movements and lowest score.

-## Features

-- Multiple levels with increasing difficulty.
-- Undo and reset options to help you solve puzzles.
-- Simple and intuitive controls.
-- Binding controls
-- Stunning pixel art to enhance the visual appeal of the game

 ## Installation